An Appeal to All that Doubt

 An Appeal to all that Doubt or Disbelieve the Truths of the Gospel, whether they be Deists, Arians, Socinians, or nominal Christians, or An Appeal for short, was written by William Law in 1742.
 Law lived in the Age of Enlightenment centering on reason in which there were controversies between Catholics and Protestants, Deists, Socinians, Arians etc. which caused conflicts that worried him.
 The Appeal was heavily influenced by the works of the seventeenth-century German philosopher, Lutheran theologian and mystic writer Jakob Boehme.

-Jakob Boehme's works appeared between 1612 and 1624, the year of his death, and the sixth year into the Thirty Years’ War, a very destructive conflict in Central Europe between 1618 and 1648, which had initially been a war between various Catholic and Protestant states.
+Jakob Boehme's works appeared between 1612 and 1624, the year of his death, and the sixth year into the Thirty Years' War, a very destructive conflict in Central Europe between 1618 and 1648, which had initially been a war between various Catholic and Protestant states.
 It became however more a war fought for political superiority.
 It was ended by the Peace of Westphalia in 1648.

-Boehme's books were translated by John Sparrow and John Ellistone into English between 1645 and 1662, right in the middle of the English Civil War (1642-1651) and the trial and execution of King Charles I.
+Boehme's books were translated by John Sparrow and John Ellistone into English between 1645 and 1662, right in the middle of the English Civil War (1642–1651) and the trial and execution of King Charles I.

 The first edition An Appeal was printed in 1742 for the distinguished William Innys, bookseller in London.
 It contains a statement of William Law's mystical theology and consists of three chapters filled with beautiful prose.

 Introduction to An Appeal

 Aldous Huxley described Law as a great philosopher and theologian of mysticism.
-He considered Law as an “illuminating guide for many who seek God in nature and in the depths of the soul”.
-Hobhouse stated that Law remained loyal throughout his life to the sacraments and institutions of the Anglican Church, in spite of his later leanings towards the Quakers and their pacifist faith.
+He considered Law as an "illuminating guide for many who seek God in nature and in the depths of the soul".
+Stephen Hobhouse stated that Law remained loyal throughout his life to the sacraments and institutions of the Anglican Church, in spite of his later leanings towards the Quakers and their pacifist faith.
 In the Atonement passages Law asserted the function of Christ as our great example of a good life and the only method of overcoming evil, not by anger or force and punishment, but by love, patience and spiritual not physical resistance.
-For to Law and to Boehme “Atonement’ was first and foremost “at-one-ment”, the rebirth of a new sinless life in the soul and its reunion with God.
-This concept, so Hobhouse wrote, will seem unsatisfactory to those people who believe in “guilt, righteous anger, retributive punishment, compensatory justice and sacrificial death.
+For to Law and to Boehme "Atonement' was first and foremost "at-one-ment", the rebirth of a new sinless life in the soul and its reunion with God.
+This concept, so Hobhouse wrote, will seem unsatisfactory to those people who believe in "guilt, righteous anger, retributive punishment, compensatory justice and sacrificial death.

-Hobhouse mentioned several possibly bewildering passages in Law’s books, which are also found in the works of Boehme.
-Hobhouse refers here to Boehme’s concept of the “seven forms or properties of nature”, to the mythology of the fall of the angels from heaven and to Adam's fall from “a first perfect and androgynous life.
-Hobhouse’s advice is therefore to skip these passages in Law’s works, for the fine spirituality of Boehme was often obscured by the “physico-chemical, medical, alchemistic, and astrological language which [Boehme] often employed”.
+Hobhouse mentioned several possibly bewildering passages in Law's books, which are also found in the works of Boehme.
+Hobhouse refers here to Boehme's concept of the "seven forms or properties of nature", to the mythology of the fall of the angels from heaven and to Adam's fall from "a first perfect and androgynous life.
+Hobhouse's advice is therefore to skip these passages in Law's works, for the fine spirituality of Boehme was often obscured by the "physico-chemical, medical, alchemistic, and astrological language which [Boehme] often employed".